HEART: Emotionally-Driven Test-Time Scaling of Language Models: Methodology

 \subsection{Affective Cue Prompt Construction}

-We curate a set of 30 AC-Prompts aligned with Paul Ekman's six basic emotions (happiness, sadness, fear, anger, surprise, and disgust), with five distinct prompts per emotion.
-To ensure quality, the prompt candidates are first generated using a strong LLM (we used Gemini 2.5 Pro for this purpose) and then manually refined by human researchers for categorical purity, linguistic naturalness, and task-agnostic phrasing.
-Representative examples are shown in Table~\ref{tab:affective_cues}; the complete set is in Appendix~\ref{sec:prompts}.
+We curate a set of 30 AC-Prompts aligned with Dr. Paul Ekman's six basic emotions: happiness, sadness, fear, anger, surprise, and disgust \cite{ekman1971constants}.
+To ensure high signal fidelity, we generated five distinct prompts per emotion using a strong instruction-following model (Gemini 2.5 Pro).
+These candidates underwent manual refinement to ensure categorical purity, linguistic naturalness, and task-agnostic phrasing (Appendix~\ref{app:heart_prompts}).